MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 In this exercise, you will complete the following tasks:

-- Task 1: Deploy and configure an Azure VM with Visual Studio 2019 and SQL Server Management Studio
+- Task 1: Deploy and configure an Azure VM with Visual Studio Code and SQL Server Management Studio
 - Task 2: Create and configure a key vault
 - Task 3: Add a key to the key vault
 - Task 4: Add a secret to the key vault

-#### Task 1: Deploy and configure an Azure VM with Visual Studio 2019 and SQL Server Management Studio
+#### Task 1: Deploy and configure an Azure VM with Visual Studio Code and SQL Server Management Studio

->**Note**: If you are using a lab provider that has both Visual Studio 2019 and SQL Server Management studio installed on your lab computer you can skip this step and go straight to Task 2.
+>**Note**: If you are using a lab provider that has both Visual Studio Code and SQL Server Management studio installed on your lab computer you can skip this step and go straight to Task 2.

-In this task, you will deploy an Azure VM, connect to it, and download and install Visual Studio 2019 and SQL Server Management Studio (SSMS).
+In this task, you will deploy an Azure VM, connect to it, and download and install Visual Studio Code and SQL Server Management Studio (SSMS).

 1. Sign-in to the Azure portal **`https://portal.azure.com/`**.